poderomedia/svs-mapper/README.md

 #SVS Mappers Scraping

 This repo contains the project for scrapping data in the SVS site (Chile).
-The project was builded using the Scrapy Framework.
+The project was builded using the python Scrapy Framework.

+## Requirements

+* python 2.7
+* Scrapy Framework 0.24.6

 ## Data Structure